 January 03, 2023 | Social Impact

-Innovative and environmentally sustainable farming ensures a better planet for future generations
+Innovative and sustainable farming ensures a better planet for future generations

 Sustainable growing practices are core to every step of our farming process, ensuring healthy flowers and soil season after season.
 This requires the development of new and cutting-edge solutions, continuous testing and research, and a commitment to being good stewards of the land.

-We have pioneered and developed an exclusive in-house bio-factory of fertilizers and nutrients, created from natural microorganisms.
-This has enabled an elimination of 80% of the use of chemical pesticides and 50% of fungicides.
+We have pioneered and developed an exclusive in-house bio-factory of fertilizers and nutrients, created from natural microorganisms, eliminating of 80% of the use of chemical pesticides and 50% of fungicides.